ChrisKp1710/Emerald/README.md

 ## 📝 Overview

-Emerald is a Game Boy Advance emulator written from scratch in Swift, leveraging Apple's modern frameworks:
+Emerald is a high-performance Game Boy Advance emulator designed exclusively for macOS.
+Built from the ground up with modern Swift and SwiftUI, it aims to provide an authentic GBA gaming experience with a clean, native macOS interface.
 - **SwiftUI 4** for native macOS UI
 - **Metal 3** for GPU-accelerated rendering
 - **Core Audio** for low-latency audio